-These Dome Earrings are made with bomb scraps from cleared ordnance in Laos.
+The Laos Dome Earrings are made from melted down bomb shrapnel that still litters Laos after heavy bombardment during the Vietnam War.
 They are effortlessly chic, super lightweight and comfortable to wear.
-Dome are finished with sterling silver cups and posts.
+The Laos Dome Earrings are finished with sterling silver cups and posts.

 Article 22 jewellery is constructed in Laos by local artisans using melted down bomb scraps.
 Article 22 jewellery contributes to MAG (Mines Advisory Group) to safely & expertly clear some of the 80 million unexploded bombs contaminating land in Laos.
 They also support traditional Laotian artisan livelihoods, village development and community endeavors.

-Buying the $179 Laos Dome earrings clears 8m2 of Laotian landscape.
+Purchasing the Laos Dome Earrings clears 8m2 of Laotian landscape.